Chapter 4 Computing Resources

 You might see something like this:

-First we see the operating system is called Mojave.
-Next we see that the processor (which we now know is the CPU) is a 2.6 GigaHertz (GHz) Intel Core i7 chip.
+Next, we see that the processor (which we now know is the CPU) is a 2.6 GigaHertz (GHz) Intel Core i7 chip.
 This means that the processor or CPU can process 2,600,000,000 operations in a second (this is called a clock cycle) (“What Is a Clock Cycle? - Definition from Techopedia” n.d.).
-That’s a lot compared to older computers which had clock cycle rate or clock rate in the MegaHertz range in the 1980s (“Clock Rate” 2021)!
-If we look up more about this chip we would learn that it has 4 cores and has hyper-threading, which allows it to effectively perform 8 tasks at once (“What Is Hyper-threading HP® Tech Takes” n.d.).
-Next we see that there is 16 Gigabytes of memory - this is how much RAM it has and also 2133 MegaHertz (aka 2.133 GHz) of low power double data rate random access memory (LPDDR3), this means that the RAM can process 2,133,000,000 commands every second (Josh Covington 2017; Mukherjee 2019).
-If you are interested you can checkout more about what this means at this blog post Scott Thornton (2021).
-However, generally the amount of RAM is more important for assessing performance (Josh Covington 2017; Mukherjee 2019).
+That’s a lot compared to older computers in the 1980s, which had clock cycle rates or clock rates in the MegaHertz range (“Clock Rate” 2021)!
+If we look deeper into this chip, we would learn that it has 4 cores and has hyper-threading.
+This allows it to effectively perform 8 tasks at once (“What Is Hyper-threading HP® Tech Takes” n.d.).
+Below, we see that there are 16 Gigabytes of memory - this is how much RAM it has - and also 2133 MegaHertz (aka 2.133 GHz) of low power double data rate random access memory (LPDDR3).
+This means that the RAM can process 2,133,000,000 commands every second (Josh Covington 2017; Mukherjee 2019).
+You can checkout more about what this means at this blog post Scott Thornton (2021).
+Generally evaluating the amount of RAM is helpful in assessing performance (Josh Covington 2017; Mukherjee 2019).

 If we click on the storage button at the top, we can learn about how much storage is available on the computer.
-If you hover over a section, it tells you what file are accounting for that section of storage that is already being used.
+If you hover over a section, it tells you what type of files are accounting for that particular section of storage that is being used.

 4.2.2 Checking your computer capacity - Windows/PC